ompl/omplapp/resources/2D/README.txt

    hook_planar_robot.dae
    StraightC_planar_robot.dae

- Were originally created by Erion Plaku, as part of the OOPSMP library, and ported to OMPL by Amit Bhatia and Mark Moll.
-The scales of the robots & environments match, so different combinations are possible.
+ Were originally created by Erion Plaku, for use with the OOPSMP library, and ported to OMPL by Amit Bhatia and Mark Moll.
+The scales of the robots & the environments match, so different combinations are possible.

 * The maze problem (UniqueSolutionMaze_env.dae and